-If your income has changed, the maximum mortgage payment you qualify for will change, too.
-You can figure out your maximum monthly payment by adding up your gross monthly income and multiplying it by the maximum housing DTI of the loan program you’re interested in.
+The maximum mortgage payment you qualify for will change if your income changes.
+You can figure out your maximum monthly payment by adding up your gross monthly income and multiplying it by the maximum housing DTI of the loan program you're interested in.
 The result will be the maximum mortgage payment you can get.

 Consumer Financial Protection Bureau.
 "What Is a Debt-to-Income Ratio?
 Why Is the 43% Debt-to-Income Ratio Important?"

 U.S. Department of Housing and Urban Development.
 "HUD 4155.1: Section F. Borrower Qualifying Ratios," Page 4.

 Fannie Mae.
 "Eligibility Matrix," Pages 4-5.